FabrizioSandri/gsoc-2022-blog/_posts/2022-06-24-first-week.md

 layout: post
 description: Pull requests and changes made in the Community Bonding Period and in the first week
 badges: true
-categories: [summary]
+categories: [Summary]
 comments: true
-title: ▸ First changes to RcppDeepState
+title: ▸ Week 4 & Community Bonding Period - First changes to RcppDeepState
 ---

 ## Introduction